SofaKing-studio/Sofa-King-good-boner/README.md

   2. force(graity,collition,accelation)
   3. mass of collider
   4. elastircity
-- all the attributes can be configured in inspector
+- all the attributes can be configured in unity's inspector